Messy Color™ Electric Avenue

 • Testers generally agreed that encasing Electric Avenue, or using it on a clear base, or working it fast, resulted in more opalescence.

 "Electric Avenue stayed opalescent.
 I worked it for about 20 minutes on my HH in the center of the flame.
-I super heated it in order to spread the twistie I applied, and this did not seem to effect the opalescence." – Bonnie Polinski
+I super heated it in order to spread the twistie I applied, and this did not seem to affect the opalescence." – Bonnie Polinski

 "By itself in a bead, Electric Avenue stayed opalescent on the outside while appearing more opaque on the inside.
 When used on a base of another color, Electric Avenue became a more opaque turquoise glass with or without encasing." – Carol Oliver